-Individuals wanting to enroll in the Microsoft Network Administrator certificate program must show initiative, be willing to continue education as technology advances, be interested in computer application software, be organized, have the ability to multi-task, possess a strong work ethic, and have a desire to work in an office setting.
+Individuals wanting to enroll in the Microsoft Network Administrator certificate program must show initiative, be willing to continue education as technology advances, be interested in computer networking, be organized, have the ability to multi-task, possess a strong work ethic, and have a desire to work in an office setting.

 - North Campus (Sandersville)

 $28,000.00 – $47,000.00

 (Costs are estimated and are subject to change.)

 The HOPE Career Grant, formerly known as the Strategic Industries Workforce Development Grant, is available to HOPE Grant-qualified students who enroll in select majors specifically aligned with one of 12 industries in which there are more jobs available in Georgia than there are skilled workers to fill them.